“Painting is drawing with the added complication of colour and tone”

 Part 2 we put pencil to paper and looked at practical drawing techniques with a simple pencil drawing of an apple.

-This week we’re going back to the studio to start creating the illusion of form with acrylic paint.
-I wanted to develop our sketch into a finished painting, using the same principles of light logic but having a more contemporary feel by the choice of colours, composition and context.
+This week, we’re returning to the studio to create the illusion of form with acrylic paint.
+I wanted to develop our sketch into a finished painting, using the same principles of light logic but having a more contemporary feel through the choice of colours, composition and context.

 Acrylic light & shade painting- Free video Course |Part 1